What is Liposuction?

 Although no type of liposuction is a substitute for dieting and exercise, liposuction can remove stubborn areas of fat that don’t respond to traditional weight-loss methods.
 These areas include:

 - Abdomen and waist

 - Inner knee

 - Calves and ankles

 The liposuction procedure is minimally invasive, using a hollow tube called a cannula to remove localized areas of body fat.
-The cannula is inserted through extremely small incisions, and then moved back and forth to loosen excess fat, which is suctioned out using a vacuum or a cannula-attached syringe.
+The surgeon inserts the cannula through extremely small incisions, and then moves it back and forth to loosen excess fat.
+They then suction the fat out using a vacuum or a cannula-attached syringe.
 One of the most common liposuction techniques is tumescent liposuction, which may get an assist from ultrasound or laser,

-During tumescent liposuction, a saline solution, an anesthetic, and epinephrine (a blood-vessel contractor) is injected into the area being treated.
-The saline solution causes the targeted tissue swell and become firm, making it easier to remove.
-The advantages to this technique are that the anesthetic is built in, so there is no need for general or IV sedation.
-Blood loss is also minimized because the epinephrine constricts blood vessels.
+During tumescent liposuction, the surgeon injects a saline solution, an anesthetic, and epinephrine (a blood-vessel contractor) into the treatment area.
+The saline solution causes the targeted tissue to swell and become firm, making it easier to remove.
+The advantages to this technique are that it includes anesthetic, so there is no need for general or IV sedation.
+There is also minimal blood loss is because the epinephrine constricts blood vessels.

-In laser-assisted tumescent liposuction, a laser is used to liquefy the fat, which makes removing it easier.
-The laser can also be used to tighten treatment-area skin after fat is removed.
+In laser-assisted tumescent liposuction, the surgeon uses a laser to liquefy the fat, which makes removing it easier.
+The laser can also help tighten treatment-area skin after we remove the fat.
 Similarly, ultrasound-assisted liposuction uses ultrasound energy to liquefy fat.

 Liposuction Before & After